Death Master File: Errors and omissions

-The Social Security Administration has estimated that about 16 million decedents were missing from the File, leading to government benefits being paid out improperly; the total amount of improper payments in 2014 was estimated at $124 billion.
+The Social Security Administration has estimated that about 16 million decedents were missing from the file, leading to government benefits being paid out improperly; the total amount of improper payments in 2014 was estimated at $124 billion.

-Conversely, the Social Security Administration estimates that roughly 12,000 living people are added to the File annually, potentially due to clerical error.
-Because the File is used widely for commercial purposes, an erroneous listing can lead to not only a cessation of government benefits, but also the freezing of bank accounts, the inability to buy or rent property, and mistaken accusations of identity theft.
+Conversely, the Social Security Administration estimates that roughly 12,000 living people are added to the file annually, potentially due to clerical error.
+Because the file is used widely for commercial purposes, an erroneous listing can lead to not only a cessation of government benefits, but also the freezing of bank accounts, the inability to buy or rent property, and mistaken accusations of identity theft.
 The Office of the Inspector General called the error rate "very low", but noted that "SSA’s erroneous death entries can lead to mistaken benefit terminations and cause severe financial hardship and distress to affected people. ...
 When errors like this occur, it can be a long and difficult process to resurrect your financial life."

+In 2025, multiple media outlets reported that the U.S. Social Security Administration had improperly added thousands of living individuals to the Death Master File as part of a broader data policy change.
+Many were later removed after proving they were alive, and advocacy groups raised concerns about political misuse of the database.

+Use in immigration enforcement

+In April 2025, CBS News, The New York Times and The Washington Post reported that over 6,000 living people were added to the Death Master File at the direction of the Trump administration.
+The additions to the Death Master File reportedly consist of immigrants that were granted parole under policies initiated by the Biden administration.